LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 when compiling modules as objects, Logtalk assumes that any referenced module (e.g. using ``use_module/1-2`` directives) is also being compiled as an object.
-If that's not the case, the compiled module calls being compiled as message sending goals will still work for normal predicates but will not work for meta-predicates called using implicit module qualification.
+If that's not the case, the compiled module calls being compiled as message-sending goals will still work for normal predicates but will not work for meta-predicates called using implicit module qualification.
 The reason is that, unlike in Logtalk, calls to implicitly and explicitly qualified module meta-predicates have different semantics.
 Follows a